an-eve/elastic-stack-scraped-data-lab/README.md

    - Again, the `cleanString` function is used to clean the extracted text data.

 The results of the web scraping process are stored in a JSON file with the corresponding names.
 Each JSON file contains structured data extracted from The New York Times website, including article titles, URLs, summaries, authors, and contents.

+## Obtain a subset of the movie industry to do some research